rmatsum836/mbuild-cookiecutter/README.md

 ## Usage

-With `cookicutter` installed, execute the following command inside the folder you want to create your skeletal mBuild recipe directory.
+With `cookiecutter` installed, execute the following command inside the folder you want to create your skeletal mBuild recipe directory.

 ```